- This post contains affiliate links. Read more here.

 When buying CBD oil or other CBD products for your dog, look for products that have been third-party tested as the best CBD extracts undergo lab testing for potency or strength.

-Organically sourced CBD is another great quality indicator, and of course, organic hemp is grown without pesticides.
+Organically sourced CBD is another great quality indicator, as organic hemp is grown without pesticides.

 CBD dosage for dogs